TokugawaHeavyIndustries/ubv-remux-docker/README.md

 -with-audio
 ```

-The last line, `/remux`, is the location of your ubv files.
+The line `/remux` is the location of your ubv files.
+This is required.
 As the volume map is static as `/remux`, this is sufficient to process all ubv files contained in the folder.
 However, you may specify a single file to process:

 ```
 [...]
 tokugawaheavyindustries/ubv-remux-docker \
-/remux/B4FBE49E90A7_0_rotating_1586463298463.ubv \
+/remux/B4FBE49E90A7_0_rotating_1586463298463.ubv
--with-audio
 ```

+Note that the output files are saved in the /remux directory, so, `/somepath/somedir`